cosmos/ibc/spec/ics-005-port-allocation/README.md

 The host state machine MUST support either object-capability reference or source authentication for modules.

-In the former case, the IBC handler must have the ability to generate *object-capabilities*, unique, opaque references which can be passed to a module and will not be duplicable by other modules.
+In the former object-capability case, the IBC handler must have the ability to generate *object-capabilities*, unique, opaque references which can be passed to a module and will not be duplicable by other modules.
 Two examples are store keys as used in the Cosmos SDK ([reference](https://github.com/cosmos/cosmos-sdk/blob/master/store/types/store.go#L224)) and object references as used in Agoric's Javascript runtime ([reference](https://github.com/Agoric/SwingSet)).